 Past Concerns Still Cause Confusion for Rideshare Accident Victims

 These difficulties and the issues they caused for accident victims are why many municipalities, counties, and states changed their rules for rideshare companies.
-These changes led to the companies providing the minimum $1 million in liability coverage and the contingent policy during other parts of the rideshare cycle.
+These changes led to the companies providing the minimum of $1 million in liability coverage and the contingent policy during other parts of the rideshare cycle.

 However, the accident must still meet the circumstances outlined above to qualify for coverage from the rideshare company’s insurer.
 Depending on the specifics of your accident, you may have to deal with multiple insurance companies to recover compensation.